Career help during your degree

 CareerConnect is a great place to find paid and unpaid work experience related to your degree.
 You can also gain real world experience through Murdoch and the Guild.

 Learn to network and meet employers

 Throughout the year, we host networking events and employer presentations where you can meet employer and industry representatives and learn about opportunities in your chosen industry.

-Many employers and professional associations will also host networking events off-campus designed to give you the opportunity to broaden your industry knowledge and professional networks.
+Many employers and professional associations also host networking events off-campus, designed to give you the opportunity to broaden your industry knowledge and professional network.